Skip to main content

 Input file name

-Defines the input directory and file name of the external input file, including the .csv file extension.
+Defines the input directory and file name of the external input file, including the file extension.

 Example: